ForestsAndFish.com

 With strong bipartisan legislative support the Forests & Fish legislation (officially ESHB 2091) was passed on May 19, 1999.
 Former Governor Gary Locke signed it into law on June 7, 1999.
 This act directed the state’s Forest Practices Board to adopt permanent rules implementing forest and fish protection measures, effective July 1, 2001.
 On June 6, 2006, the State of Washington received approval for the 50-year Forest Practices Habitat Conservation Plan, which was accepted by Governor Gregoire on behalf of the State.
 A Habitat Conservation Plan (HCP) is a long-term land management plan designed to protect endangered or potentially endangered plant and animal species and their habitats.

-The Forest Practices Habitat Conservation Plan (FPHCP), set in motion by the Forests & Fish Law, is the largest multi-species HCP in the nation, protecting all native fish species, seven species of amphibians and 60,000 miles of streams on 8 million acres of private forestland and 1.3 million acres of state forestland in Washington.
+The Forest Practices Habitat Conservation Plan (FPHCP), set in motion by the Forests & Fish Law, the largest multi-species HCP in the nation, protecting all native fish species, seven species of amphibians and 60,000 miles of streams on 8 million acres of private forestland and 1.3 million acres of state forestland in Washington.
+The HCP is a 50 year contract with the federal government.